3D-Cantilever. Not just a pliable pin, it's the triangulated racing chassis for the diamond stylus

 When cutting the master, the graver of the cutting machine moves linear.
 Therefore the best cantilever has to be as long as possible also.
 Like the the legendary Decca-London has one.
 This system is offering a very clever solution for best tracking.
 Deccas very special cantilever-linkage is guided by a string.
 This string also acts like a damping system on resonances.
 This is why the Decca system is known for great and clear sounding.
 But it's also a very sensitiv construction.

-The new patented "Room Cantilever" is the answer to all this problems.
+The new "3D-Cantilever" is the answer to all this problems.
 Cantilever then is a real cantilever.
 A triangular structure, as known from advandced sports car or motorcycle race chassis like Ducati or the legendary Maserati Birdcage.
-Compared to the "Room Cantilever" all common cantilever are nothing more than bicycle frames.
+Compared to the "3D-Cantilever" all common cantilever types are nothing more than bicycle frames.
 Look at the pictures and you know what I mean.
 It's not only a very stiff and light construction, it also can be a very long one.

 Please note the pictures shown on german site assorted under "Raumnadel-System" also.

-ELAC STS 322 with the room cantilver ready to play.
+ELAC STS 322 with the 3D-cantilver ready to play.
 The transformation was done by using the original nude diamond and the original magneto.
 All the other parts are new, including the base plate made from carbon material.

 For comparison, the original ELAC cantilever with damping grommet and plug.
 This plug closes the magneto chamber here on the left end of the little rectangular tube.
 The rectangular magneto is just glued on the base plate of the cantilever.